walterbender/Syllabi/biomimicry.md

 nature into ideas to specify design criterias and emulate those strategies in a design solution.

-During the first session students have the option of working individually or in teams of 2 to 3 members.
-Students will collect and prepare all the information that has been generated individually and in the groups in order to define their own personal sketch log, which will be the basis for their projects in the solid phase of the course.
+Students have the option of working individually or in teams of two to three members.
+Students will collect and prepare all the information that has been generated individually and in the groups in order to define their own personal sketch log, which will be the basis for their projects in the Solid Phase of the course.
 The sketch log may be created in any one of a number of formats that can be presented to the class (slides, graphics, renderings, models, etc.).

-Solid phase
+Solid Phase
 -----------

 During this phase of the course students will work on refining the